Muth-and-Company/clone/README.md

 - Explicit size: pass the desired main partition size in GB as the third positional argument.
 - Automatic calculation: use `--auto` to let the script calculate an optimal size and use it for the resize.
 - Calculate-only: use `--calc-only` to calculate the optimal size and print it, without making changes.
+ - Fill destination: use `--fill` with `--calc-only` or `--auto` to make the script choose a partition size that fills the destination disk (preserving the source partition start); useful when you want the cloned partition to occupy most of the destination drive.
+ - Dry-run / verbose calculation: use `--dry-run` with `--calc-only` to print internal calculation details (source needed bytes, destination capacity, recommended GB) without performing any changes.

 ### Examples